Connecting the dots: The social web, cloud computing and integration

-These days it seems nearly impossible to talk about the enterprise without mentioning the words “social” or “cloud.”
-At first glance, social networking sites like Facebook, Twitter and LinkedIn and cloud computing services like Salesforce.com appear to be separate and distinct technologies from a business as well as technical standpoint.
-One thing that both technologies have in common is that their growing popularity is putting pressure on enterprises to join the bandwagon and adopt them.
+These days it seems nearly impossible to talk about the enterprise without mentioning the words “social media” or “cloud.”
+At first glance, social networking sites like Facebook, Twitter and LinkedIn as well as cloud computing services like Salesforce.com appear to be separate and distinct technologies from a business and a technical standpoint.
+But one thing that both technologies have in common is that their growing popularity is putting pressure on enterprises to join the bandwagon and adopt them.

 On the social side of things, sites like Facebook and Twitter allow companies to communicate marketing messages to customers through direct channels while professional networking sites like LinkedIn streamline the process for recruiting talent.
 Yammer, an enterprise social network, works much like Facebook but is limited to users within a business organization and thus not available to the public.
 With Yammer, employees can post updates about projects they are working on, ask questions, and share links, making it easy to connect and collaborate with co-workers in real time.

 Cloud computing vendors like Salesforce.com and Amazon Web Services, meanwhile, provide everything from CRM and ERP applications to platforms for deploying applications and infrastructure and storage.
 Because these services are delivered over the web, enterprises don’t need to buy, install, or manage any software or hardware, but can take advantage of the elasticity and scalability of the cloud.

 With so much buzz around the social web and the cloud, it’s hard not to get caught up in these latest tech trends and be swayed by promises of increased productivity and reduced costs.
 Before “going social” or signing up for a Software as a Service (SaaS), Platform as a Service (PaaS) or Infrastructure as a Service (IaaS), however, enterprises need to consider exactly how such technologies will add value to their businesses.